 In summer, everyone gravitates to Canal Park for some boat-watching.

 Tourist attractions include the Great Lakes Aquarium, the S.S.
-William Irvin ore boat, Vista Fleet cruises and the North Shore Scenic Railroad, whose pizza trains are among the many things kids love about Duluth.
+William Irvin ore boat, Vista Fleet cruises and the North Shore Scenic Railroad, whose pizza trains and annual appearance of Thomas the Tank Engine are among the many things kids love about Duluth.

 It's free to visit the Lake Superior Maritime Visitor Center next to the Aerial Lift Bridge and the playground at Bayfront Festival Park.

-On the hills above town, it's fun to drive Skyline Parkway for the views and to check out the swimming holes (summer) and hawk-watching (fall).
-And there's great hiking on the Superior Hiking Trail, which roughly parallels it.
+On the hills above town, it's fun to drive Skyline Parkway for the views and to check out the many swimming holes (summer) and hawk-watching (fall).
+And there's great hiking on the Superior Hiking Trail, which roughly parallels the parkway.